 If you are looking to get out and go fishing there are plenty of options on the island.
-You can do deep sea fishing or stay closer in the bay.
+You can do deep-sea fishing or stay closer to the bay.

 If you don’t want to go out on a boat you can just fish from the Jetty at Isla Blanca County Park.
 Just be sure to have your Texas fishing license.